BPS COMMUNITY PARAPROFESSIONAL DEVELOPMENT PROGRAM (CPDP)

 - Informal and formal interaction with BPS paraprofessionals, teachers and administrators;

 - Certificates of Completion from the BPS Office of Human Capital and Technology Goes Home; and

 CPDP is funded through the Office of Human Capital.
 Participants contribute by completing all requirements, attending all sessions, and developing a professional portfolio.
 Due to our partnership with Technology Goes Home, participants will be required to complete the 15-hour TGH course and pay the $50 participation fee in order to receive a personal Chromebook laptop.

 How to Apply

 Thank you for your interest in the BPS Community Paraprofessional Development (CPDP) Program.
-We are no longer accepting applications for the 2016-17 cohort.
-Check back in the Spring of 2017 for information on how to apply for the SY 17-18 BPS Community Paraprofessional Development (CPDP).
-Please complete the form below and we will email you the SY 17-18 CPDP cohort application once it is available.
+We are no longer accepting applications for the 3rd cohort.
+Check back in the Spring of 2018 for information on how to apply for the 4th BPS Community Paraprofessional Development (CPDP) cohort.
+Please complete the form below and we will email you the 4th CPDP cohort application once it is available.